bronifty/obsidian-vault2/projects/projects ideas notes.md

 - convert Google Photos API Jquery app that showcases an individual's photo albums to React; if you can get that to work, try to make it shareable publicly

+- put together a workflow that uses - [paystring](https://paystring.org/sandbox/bronifty) as an intermediate value kind of like the envelope in a gRPC call which takes a payment in crypto and converts it to USD on the blockchain, enabling it to cash out to a bank account